JonnyGamer/JonnyGamer.github.io/blogface.md

 ---

+## July 1, 2020 <sub><sup>I didn't notice</sup></sub>
+    Wow, I cannot belive it's July already/ / / I'm so glad we made it -1.
+I wonder when we you will see this??
+Respond in the link below
+One time I was reading through this book, see, and I saw it said that there are only 3 of them at all.
+I was secretly suprised, but I did not show it.
+This was truly an eye opening experience, but I will not speake of it right now.
+Please read more about it in the link below.
+But then I go wondering,, why is this happening to me??
+I mean, why does this always happen??
+I feel like I'm being targetted, I feel like it's very very true.
+You'll see.
+However, I always have to remind myself<br>
+    Tuesday is on thursday<br>
+    thoursdayy in Wednesday<br>
+    $whaaat ¼ is less than 44. ⁴ is greater than <sup><sup>⁴</sup></sup> WOW `even so` ☜ This is truly a sporatic event.
+Once there was a great ruler.
+It measured all that there was, and grasped opportunities those could not.
+They(s) are is(s) true. ```E``` ewow.
+÷DOn't forget my favorite symbol: 🃟 A perfect chharacter, we saw him the other day.
+I had a fleeting feeling for that forethought.
+Employee Number: 3.
+If they can type in the wright answer, that would be so much better.
+It could be the template was wrong, bbut we'll see.
+And wweell see the your explosive!!
+Ever greater than 1 is 2 is 4 YES it is so.
+I have thus decreed it is so enormous, you will not be able to percieve it's full enormosity. scaping esc. greatness has been improved as of yyesteryear, tautological acknowledgements have taken place.
+Thus it says as I have read and as I have written.
+You will not esc. escallative encapsulation encumbant eschatology.
+With or without, In or inout.
+SUpree.
+I have a feeling it will be more super than most.
+Rread about it in this upcoming linkler... [linkler](https://jonp.io)<br>
+<sup>truly you have never seen anything like this before or since</sup> No I have `!not`

 ## Jun 30, 2020 <sub><sup>I almost forgot</sup></sub>
     Hhhey, how do you like this.
 I am writing a blogface blog article for the day for my readers.
 I hope you enjoy reading such things as these.
 Because I spend good time and effort into making crazy stuff like this.
 I mean, how dare you say that to me.
 I can't even.
 I should just stop now.